ThomasVon2021/blikvm-site/docs/en/OLED-display.md

 # BliKVM v4 Allwinner
-To power ON/OFF the the display manually, please press and hold the `SW2` button followed up by pressing the `SW1` button.
+To power ON/OFF the the display manually, please press and hold the `SW2` button on the front pannel.